Ashfield School, Kirkby-in-Ashfield: History

-2003 saw the opening of the JLC (known as the ATE Centre from 2003-2016), a large cafeteria for students to eat in.

 In 2007, the sixth form (Post 16) centre opened, with a large cafeteria-like area, and over 30 classrooms, for both A Level and vocational studies.

 2012 saw the closure of the music block next to the sixth form centre.
 This was replaced in 2013 by the Resource Centre, an extension of the sixth form which includes 3 classrooms (with walls that can slide to create one large room) and a library/study area.
 The latter is exclusive to sixth form students.

 A new drama/music block was built in late 2012, between the science and maths blocks, as the previous block had been removed to make way for the Resource Centre.

 Summer 2020 saw an extension onto one of the science blocks, which saw the addition of 3 new science classrooms.

 Ashfield Skills Centre (ASC)

 The Ashfield Skills Centre is a £7.1million project which delivers six learning environments.
 The centre includes: